 What you can do

-The best way you can help is to follow all official advice, and limit your contact with others wherever possible.
-Always follow hygiene best-practice by regularly washing your hands with soap – especially after going outdoors – and consider wearing a face mask whenever you are leaving your home.
+The best way you can help is to follow all official advice, and remain in your homes wherever possible.
+Always follow hygiene best-practice by regularly washing your hands with soap – especially after going outdoors – and wearing a face covering if you must leave your home.